0xAX/linux-insides/linux-bootstrap-1.md

 	sti
 ```

 Here we can see aligning of `dx` (contains `sp` given by bootloader) to 4 bytes and checking that it is not zero.
-If it is zero we put `0xfffc` (4 byte aligned address before maximum segment size - 64 Kb) to `dx`.
+If it is zero we put `0xfffc` (4 byte aligned address before maximum segment size - 64 kb) to `dx`.
 If it is not zero we continue to use `sp` given by bootloader (0xf7f4 in my case).
 After this we put `ax` value to `ss` which stores correct segment address `0x10000` and set up correct `sp`.
 After it we have correct stack:

 ![stack](http://oi58.tinypic.com/16iwcis.jpg)